RobertElderSoftware/robert-elder-software-java-modules/README.md

 --use-emojis                               - Explicitly try to use more advanced Unicode character graphics like emojis --right-to-left-print                      - Print screen updates from right to left instead of left to right.
 Avoids display bugs in some terminals.
 --compatibility-width             <arg>    - Specify a fixed width for all non-ASCII characters.
+--fixed-width                     <arg>    - Specify a fixed width for the number of terminal columns.
+--fixed-height                    <arg>    - Specify a fixed height for the number of terminal columns.
 --allow-unrecognized-block-types           - Allow the game to run even when there are block types that aren't supported in the block schema.
 --block-world-file                <arg>    - The name of the sqlite database file (SQLITE only).
 --print-block-schema                       - Print current block schema and exit.